ChronosGames/DataTables/README.md

 Code Generator
 ---
-MasterMemory has two kinds of code-generator. `MSBuild Task`, `.NET Core Global/Local Tools`.
+DataTables has two kinds of code-generator. `MSBuild Task`, `.NET Core Global/Local Tools`.

 MSBuild Task(`DataTables.MSBuild.Tasks`) is recommended way to use in .NET Core csproj.